Wigner-GPU-Lab/OpenCL-Primer/Anatomy.md

 ### Contexts

 The notion of contexts may be familiar to graphics programmers.
 It is essentially a virtual environment that in some regard is sealed from other such environments/contexts.
 They provide lightweight isolation of one part of an application from another part.
+The purpose of the isolation is primarily for performance reasons and not fail safety.
+Outside the context of OpenCL SC (Safety Critical profile) locking up a context may very well affect other contexts.

+API objects living in seperate contexts cannot interact with each other through API functions. `cl_event` object for instance which is the most important synchronisation primitive of OpenCL are bound to a context.
+Creating it in one context and syncing an operation issued in another context through it is not valid in OpenCL and should result in a `CL_INVALID_EVENT` error code.
+The runtime can perform much faster synchronisation if it only has to inspect device and execution state within a single context and not across all contexts (which might involve communicating with multiple devices across buses).

 ### Run-time kernel compilation